matteo-cagiada/AF2chi_localcolabfold/README.md

 ./patcher_colabfold_linux.sh /users/your_username/home/bin/localcolabfold/
 ```

-The patcher will replace in seconds the file in the localcolabfold installation and add the AF2χ data dependencies and parameters.
+The patcher will replace the file in the localcolabfold installation and add the AF2χ data dependencies and parameters.

 ----